Cong-ruled Rajasthan Cabinet expansion likely next week: Party sources | Politics

 - India

-The Congress-ruled Rajasthan is likely to see Cabinet expansion and political appointments next week, party sources said on Friday.
-The sources said AICC general secretary (organisation) KC Venugopal and All India Congress Committee general secretary in charge for Rajasthan are arriving here on Friday night to hold a discussion with Chief Minister Ashok Gehlot over Cabinet reshuffle, appointment of district heads of the party organisation and other political appointments.
+The Congress-ruled Rajasthan is likely to see Cabinet expansion and political appointments next week, party sources said on Saturday.
+The sources said AICC general secretary (organisation) KC Venugopal and All India Congress Committee general secretary in-charge for Rajasthan are arriving here on Saturday night to hold a discussion with Chief Minister Ashok Gehlot over Cabinet reshuffle, the appointment of district heads of the party organisation and other political appointments.

 ''Both the leaders are arriving in Jaipur tonight by road,'' they said.